dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1554: Sustainable land practices must be promoted.
+### T1554: Policies should promote community trusts and sustainability.

 |Support|
 |---|